Viinixxs/Viinixxs/README.md

 • 𝐈 forget people often, if ur one of my friends whom ive lost contact with, feel free to remind me of who you are, unless we ended on bad terms then i prolly won't talk to you.

-• 𝐃𝚘n`t drag me into drama,u can talk to me about it, discuss with me about it, ill listen, but just don't force me to get involved, unless iam already somehow involved in it in the first place.
+• 𝐃𝚘n`t drag me into drama,u can talk to me about it, discuss with me about it, ill listen, but just don't force me to get involved.

+• I value communication if u ever feel displeased by my actions or need to tell me something, tell me immediately, dont ghost me, or expect me to catch hints quickly, iam not good at that.

 <img width="798" height="159" alt="1000084743" src="https://github.com/user-attachments/assets/9db42d38-d1ff-4c49-bd60-845be7ef161a" />